Click on any club below to learn more about it or to register.

 Annual Dues: $20 for A Full Year's Membership

-Prepare club members to acquire careers and/or internships in event and venue management.
+Prepare club members to acquire careers and/or internships in experience design and management.

-- Create vision of career goals by having professionals in the event and venue management field speak to club, take tours of venues, and informational meetings.
+- Create vision of career goals by having professionals in the experience design and management field speak to club, take tours of venues, and informational meetings.

 - Network with peers, potential employers, and professionals.
 In addition, creating a mentoring program.